Commonwealth Shared Scholarship Scheme at UK Universities

 d. will return to their home country as soon as their award comes to an end.
 The commission will only consider requests to extend leave to remain in the UK post-award for those wishing to move from masters to PhD study.
 Strict conditions will apply.

 Applications should be made directly to the institutions at which candidates wish to study.
 All candidates must submit their application using the Commission’s Electronic Application System (EAS).
-This must be done no later than 16 April 2014 or in line with the preferred institutions closing date (this will be on or before 16 April).
-Any candidate failing to do this will be deemed ineligible.
-Please note that some institutions may also require candidates to apply through their application system in addition to the EAS application.
+The EAS will close to applicants on 16 April 2014 and no further applications can be made after that date.
+Please note that some university closing dates may be before 16 April, and that some universities may require candidates to complete a university application form, in addition to the EAS.

 It is important to read the 2014 Commonwealth Shared Scholarship Prospectus and visit the official website (link found below) for detailed information on how to apply for this scholarship.

 All enquiries should be addressed to the University at which you wish to study.
 Contact details of each institution can also be found at the 2014 Commonwealth Shared Scholarship Prospectus.

 - Commonwealth Distance Learning Scholarships for Developing Commonwealth Countries